Explaining SEO Made Simple

 Website optimization has been around almost as long as websites existed.
 That was even before SEO came up.

-Site speed has been officially declared a Google ranking factor and thus many progressive SEO practitioners have quickly adopted it to be part of their best practices.
+Then site speed has been officially declared a Google ranking factor and thus many progressive SEO practitioners have quickly adopted it to be part of their best practices.

 Some die hard nerds have always optimized their sites for load speed but now both disciplines are virtually the same.